Rare Diseases Community Resources

 The Rare Diseases Clinical Research Network (RDCRN) — coordinated by NCATS in collaboration with nine NIH Institutes and Centers — brings scientists at hundreds of clinical sites from around the world together with their patient support organization partners to study more than 200 rare diseases.
 The network consists of 20 individual consortia and a Data Management and Coordinating Center that work together with representatives of nearly 130 patient advocacy groups to advance rare diseases clinical research and investigate new treatments for patients.
 Learn more about currently funded rare diseases research groups and collaborating patient organizations.
 Download the RDCRN fact sheet.

 For Patient Support Organizations

 Stay connected and up to date on rare diseases research!
 By including the hashtag #RareDiseases in your social media posts, you can help us all be part of the same conversation.
-Follow @ncats_nih_gov and @ORDR on Twitter for the latest news from NCATS and the NCATS Office of Rare Diseases Research.
+Follow @ncats_nih_gov and @DRDRI_NCATS on Twitter for the latest news from NCATS and the NCATS Division of Rare Diseases Research Innovation.